Stakeholder Advisory Committee

 The Committee includes representatives from non-government organizations (NGOs) that play significant roles in EMS.
 The organizations invited to provide a delegate include, but are not limited to:

-The Committee is chaired by a Commissioner who also serves on the Commission’s Executive Committee, ensuring alignment between the Stakeholder Advisory Committee’s recommendations and the strategic goals of the Commission.
+The Committee is chaired by a Commissioner who also serves on the Commission’s Executive Committee, ensuring alignment between the Stakeholder Advisory Committee’s recommendations and the Commission's strategic goals.

 Transparency and Participation

-As a governmental body, the Interstate Commission for EMS Personnel Practice operates with full transparency.
-The Commission welcomes the participation of any national EMS association or organization that is an NGO and desires to contribute to the Committee’s work.
-If your organization is not currently recognized as a member of the Stakeholder Advisory Committee and wishes to participate, please contact the Executive Director with a formal letter of request.
+The Interstate Commission for EMS Personnel Practice operates fully transparently as a governmental body.
+The Commission welcomes the participation of any national EMS association or NGO organization and desires to contribute to the Committee’s work.
+If your organization is not currently recognized as a member of the Stakeholder Advisory Committee and wishes to participate, please get in touch with the Executive Director with a formal letter of request.

-For more information or to submit a letter of request, please contact the Commission's Executive Director.
+For more information or to submit a letter of request, please get in touch with the Commission's Executive Director.